-\HSE-110 Intro to Human Services 2 2 0 3
+HS E-110 Intro to Human Services 220 D

-This course introduces the human services field, including the history, agencies, roles, and careers.
-Topics include personal/ professional characteristics, diverse populations, community resources, disciplines in the field, systems, ethical standards, and major theoretical and treatment approaches.
+Corequisites: None This course introduces the human services field, including the history, agencies, roles, and careers.
+Topics include personal/professional characteristics, diverse populations, community resources, disciplines in the field, systems, ethical standards, and major theoretical and treatment approaches.
 Upon completion, students should be able to identify the knowledge, skills, and roles of the human services worker.
-Check with the North Carolina Substance Abuse Professional Practice Board (NCSAPPB) to verify if this course has been approved for training/education credit for substance abuse certification/ recertification.
+Check with the North Carolina Substance Abuse Professional Practice Board (NCSAPPB) to verify if this course has been approved for training/education credit for substance abuse certification/recertification.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.